DataDog/chaos-controller/docs/network_disruption_hosts.md

 In this document, you can assume that packets identified as necessary for healthchecks from the cloud service provider or for communications with Kubernetes are ignored.

-Additionally, note that the `hosts` field expects a list where the items of the list need not be of the same type (for example, you can have a hostname, IP address, and CIDR block in one disruption).
+Additionally, note that the `hosts.host` subfield expects an item that need not be of the same type across multiple `hosts` (for example, you can have a hostname, IP address, and CIDR block in one disruption).
 They are visualized separately in the use cases outlined below to avoid confusion.

-See the **Some special cases** section for examples of specifying the `port` and `protocol` fields.
+See the **Some special cases** section for examples of specifying the `port` and `protocol` subfields.

 With these nuances and notations in mind, let us explore some examples.